Joe Rose (activist): Impact

 The murder was one of several around that time which forced the STCUM to review and revise its emergency safety procedures, and one of several which led the federal government to toughen penalties under the Young Offenders Act.
 Rose's father, Maurice Rose, felt that even the changes still did not go far enough, and was active for several years in lobbying to toughen penalties even further.

 The murder galvanized the Montreal LGBT community.
-A candlelit vigil was held in Rose’s honour at the Parc de l’Espoir, and hundreds of participants marched to the location of his death at the Frontenac metro station.
+A candlelit vigil was held in Rose's honour at the Parc de l'Espoir, and hundreds of participants marched to the location of his death at the Frontenac metro station.

 His death was covered by newspapers such as the Montreal Mirror, and in May, McGill University's CKUT-FM devoted a special 15-hour broadcast to programming about homophobia.
-Outrage over Rose’s death also prompted the formation of Reaction SIDA, an AIDS activist group that organized a protest alongside ACT UP, during he Fifth International AIDS Conference in Montreal in June 1989.
+Outrage over Rose's death also prompted the formation of Reaction SIDA, an AIDS activist group that organized a protest alongside ACT UP, during he Fifth International AIDS Conference in Montreal in June 1989.
 This led to the founding of the Montreal chapter of ACT UP, as Rose had wanted.
 Its first public activist event held at the entrance of the Complexe Desjardins in Montreal on March 19, 1990, was a "die-in" protest commemorating the first anniversary of Rose's death.
 A Montreal chapter of Queer Nation was also founded under the name Queer Nation Rose, both as a way of making the name bilingual and as a tribute to Rose.

 The organizing that went on in response to Rose's murder laid the groundwork for the outraged community response to the Sex Garage raids in June 1990, another watershed moment in the Quebec LGBT rights movement.
 An ACT UP meeting held in response led to the formation of multiple community groups that formed the foundation of the LGBT rights movement in Quebec over the ensuing decades, including the holding of Quebec Human Rights Commission hearings about homophobic violence in 1994 and the introduction of benefits for same-sex partners in 1999.

-The Etcetera association at Dawson College honoured Rose with a commemorative plaque in 2013, and the 30th anniversary of his death was commemorated in 2019.
+The Etcetera association at Dawson College honoured Rose with a commemorative plaque in 2013, the 30th anniversary of his death was commemorated in 2019, and the 40th anniversary of the Etcetera club's founding was commemorated in 2025.